gdolsten/seq-to-pheno/seq_to_pheno/tcga/README.md

   - Wildtype embeddings should cluster separately from mutant embeddings.
   - Mutant embeddings should cluster based on the extremes of donor survival time.
   - Transcripts with the highest relational effect should show patterns across all/most subjects.

+Don't feel committed to this exact example analysis.
+There are probably many ways we can create a reasonable and reproducable experiment.